By LUXE City Guides; images by Calvin Sit

 On entry level, a pulsating soundtrack backdrops a series of adjoining trampolines: welcome to the action-packed ‘Ninja obstacle course’, festooned with ropes, tightropes and swings, plus jumping boards positioned above spacious foam pits; it’s a perfect introduction to trampolining.
 Upon arrival all visitors are asked to sign a safety waiver, and are kitted out with an obligatory wristband and special ‘gripping socks’.
 We bounced a while on Ninja before heading down to the 1F to explore the recently added extension.

 Alongside the trampolines are trapezes and flying foxes (rest assured, foam crash mats soften all landings) and a dedicated zone for children’s birthday parties.
 Friendly and observant staff monitor the entire space, and there are plenty of sofas for time-outs or non-trampolining guests to lounge on throughout.
 Trampolining can be quite an intense lower-body workout, especially if done over a prolonged period of time, so don’t be surprised if you find yourself in need of a rest after your first 15 minutes.

-While standard ‘Open Jump’ sessions welcome all ages and abilities, if you’re looking for something a little more structured, Ryze also offers the children-only KidJump sessions (every 9am-10am, Mon-Fri); Family Night (6-9pm, Mon) offers discounted access for up to four members of the same family; Trix Sessions for those looking to polish their technique (Every Monday and Friday night from 6–9pm), and Club Ryze where guests can bounce around in the dark with music and lasers (Saturdays and Sundays, 7-9pm).
+While standard ‘Open Jump’ sessions welcome all ages and abilities, if you’re looking for something a little more structured, Ryze also offers the children-only KidJump sessions (every 9am-10am, Mon-Fri); Family Night (6-9pm, Mon) offers discounted access for up to four members of the same family; Trix Sessions for those looking to polish their technique (Mondays and Fridays, 6–9pm), and Club Ryze where guests can bounce around in the dark with music and lasers (Saturdays and Sundays, 7-9pm).